sparkflows/sparkflows-processors/docs/08-Machine-Learning/02-ML-SparkML/04-FeatureTransformers/WordToScoreMapping.rst

 Word To Score Mapping
 ===========

-Map the original word of hashValue to score.
+It maps the original word of hashValue to score.

 Type
 ---------